Sun Yang: 2018 testing incident and 2020 ban

-On the night of 4 September 2018, three anti-doping testers from IDTM, the organisation responsible for conducting out-of-competition dope tests around the world, had arrived at Sun's home in Zhejiang province and were asked to wait outside for almost an hour because the swimmer was not home.
-The testers had taken photographs to prove they had been there as the swimmer's chosen one-hour window of availability between 10 and 11 pm was about to close.
+On the night of 4 September 2018, three anti-doping testers from IDTM, the organisation responsible for conducting out-of-competition doping tests around the world, arrived at Sun's home in Zhejiang province and were asked to wait outside for almost an hour because the swimmer was not home.
+The testers took photographs to prove they were there as the swimmer's chosen one-hour window of availability between 10 and 11 pm was about to close.
 Sun had almost missed this deadline for testing but managed to arrive within the window.
 After giving blood, he was escorted to the bathroom by a doping control assistant (DCA) to be observed passing urine.
-Sun noticed the DCA had been taking pictures of him and requested his accreditations, which were not provided.
+Sun noticed the DCA had been taking pictures of him and requested his accreditation, which was not provided.
 The DCA later said he was a construction worker.

-After calling his coach, his lawyer, and the head of the Chinese swimming delegation, Sun did not sign the testing paperwork in which Sun argued the doping control officer's paperwork was incomplete and two of the three members of the anti-doping party lacked proper identification.
-According to evidence presented to the Court of Arbitration for Sport (CAS), he offered to wait for a properly accredited team, but was declined.
+After calling his coach, his lawyer, and the head of the Chinese swimming delegation, Sun did not sign the testing paperwork and argued that the doping control officer's paperwork was incomplete and that two of the three members of the anti-doping party lacked proper identification.
+According to evidence presented to the Court of Arbitration for Sport (CAS), he offered to wait for a properly accredited team, but was rejected.
 The anti-doping testers later testified to the CAS that Sun and his entourage intimidated them.

-Around 3:00 am, Sun's camp and the anti-doping testers were at a standoff.
-Sun's entourage including his doctor Ba Zhen, had refused to let the testers take his blood vials.
-The testers refused to leave without their casing and had refused Sun's offer to wait for an accredited team to replace them.
-Sun's team then directed his security guard to smash the case containing the vials to take back the vials containing Sun's blood.
+By around 3:00 am, Sun's camp and the anti-doping testers were at a standoff.
+Sun's entourage including his doctor Ba Zhen, refused to let the testers take his blood vials.
+The testers refused to leave without their casing and had rejected Sun's suggestion for a properly credentialed team to come and do the work instead.
+During the argument Sun's team then directed his security guard to smash the case containing the vials to take back the vials containing Sun's blood.
 Sun believed that the testing personnel did not have proper credentials.

 The official report from the FINA inquiry dated 3 January 2019 stated the following:

 The blood that was initially collected (and subsequently destroyed) was not collected with proper authorisation and thus was not properly a "sample" ... as a result, the sample collection session initiated by IDTM on September 4, 2018, is invalid and void.
 No FINA DC rule violations can result therefrom. ...
 The conduct on the part of the DCA (doping control assistant) is highly improper and extremely unprofessional.
 This should never happen ... proof of this conduct by a DCA prior to the athlete providing a chaperoned urine sample is unquestionably reason to immediately suspend the DCA's involvement in the testing mission. ...
 Ultimately, the BCA (blood collection assistant) did not testify at the hearing or answer any questions from the athlete.
 The Doping Panel is left with significant doubt whether the BCA was properly qualified to draw blood from an athlete.